iolandasantos/CRUDHeroesAPI/README.md

 ### Browser Compatibility

-CRUDHeroes has been tested successfully with:
+CRUDHeroesAPI has been tested successfully with:

 -   Chrome 70.0
 -   Egde